Cannon Artes developed a semi-empirical model for the prediction of solids removal from water, as a function of operative conditions.

-Cannon Artes, in collaboration with the University of Salerno, developed a semi-empirical model for the prediction of solids removal from water, as a function of operative conditions; model parameters are based on the results of experimental tests conducted on a pilot-scale plant.
+In collaboration with the University of Salerno, Cannon Artes developed a semi-empirical model for the prediction of solids removal from water as a function of operative conditions.
+The model parameters are based on the results of experimental tests conducted on a pilot-scale plant.

-Solid-liquid (S-L) hydrocyclone allows a continuous and efficient separation of fine particles, mainly sand and other solids, with dimensions in the range of 5-100 μm.
-This technology provides the best fitting solid removal solution in industrial processes and waste streams when a very effective separation is required, such as petrochemicals processing, mining, and the food industry.
+Solid-liquid (S-L) hydrocyclones allow a continuous and efficient separation of fine particles, mainly sand and other solids, with dimensions in the range of 5-100 μm.
+This technology provides the best fitting solid removal solution in industrial processes and waste streams when a highly-effective separation is required, such as in petrochemicals processing, mining, and the food industry.

 One of the main applications of hydrocyclone desanding is produced water treatment in the oil & gas upstream sector.
-In this case, desanding hydrocyclones are installed at the outlet of three-phase separators with the aim to protect the downstream equipment such as deoiling hydrocyclone, CPI, flotator, and media filters.
+In this case, desanding hydrocyclones are installed at the outlet of three-phase separators to protect the downstream equipment such as deoiling hydrocyclones, CPI, flotator, and media filters.

-Desanding can be used also in order to avoid solids accumulation in the reinjection water to achieve the maximum allowable solids concentration of 5 ppm.
+Desanding can also be used to avoid solids accumulation in the reinjection water to achieve the maximum allowable solids concentration of 5 ppm.